 It seems like it’s part magic, yet backed entirely by science.
 That’s how I feel about the world.
 It very often blows my mind.

 One thing is clear: my daughter’s stomach doesn’t work like mine or yours.
 She has a diagnosis called Midgut Neuropathy, which is a fancy way of saying that her digestion is out of whack.
 Basically, there’s a whole lot of vomit in our story.

 I’m married to a kind-hearted man named Cedar (my nickname for him) who is a jazz musician, teacher and the best listener I know.
 Sometimes I really need to talk, and sometimes I need to talk a lot.
 He sits there at the kitchen counter with me after a long day and looks me in the eye, even when it’s late.

 Most of the time, all I want to do is bring E. over to Lake Harriet Peace Garden to breathe in the tulips together or for a tromp down to muddy Minnehaha Creek.
 But if you need us, we’re probably somewhere that requires a co-pay.

 My biggest hope is that by telling our story, it will help someone, somewhere, feel a little less alone.

+In terms of how to read this blog: it’s up to you.
 If you are into linear thinking, then start at the bottom.
-It’s all in chronological order, so that’s the beginning.
+The posts are in chronological order, so that’s the beginning.
 But feel free to start wherever you would like.
 I’m just glad you are here.